lumberj4x/lumberj4x.github.io/lumbershack/the-quest-for-the-smallest-tic-tac-toe.md

       currentPlayer = player

-      turn = input('Player enter position from 1 through 9:') #Grab players input as an integer beetween 1 and 9
+      turn = int(input('Player enter position from 1 through 9:')) #Grab players input as an integer beetween 1 and 9

         if turn < 10: